An interpretable unsupervised representation learning for high precision measurement in particle physics: INTRODUCTION

 \section{INTRODUCTION}

 Machine learning, and in particular its modern incarnation of deep learning (DL)~\cite{LeCun:2015pmr, Schmidhuber_2015}, has become an indispensable tool in particle physics, a field that routinely handles vast datasets and nonlinear relationships among observables~\cite{Lonnblad:1990bi, Denby:1987rk, PDG2023_ML, Carleo:2019ptp}.
 In recent years, advances in DL have expanded the scope of data-driven progress across the energy, intensity, accelerator, and cosmic frontiers~\cite{Radovic:2018dip, Guest:2018yhq}.
 Despite remarkable advancements, most current DL applications in particle physics are supervised, relying either on Monte Carlo (MC) simulations or on labeled experimental data.
 However, because simulations cannot fully capture the complexity of the real world, a persistent gap between MC and Data leads to training bias.
-Direct training on real data, in turn, demands extensive human labeling, which is labor-intensive and hard to scale~\cite{kaplan2020scalinglawsneurallanguage}.
+Direct training on real data, in turn, demands truth labels for every event.
+In practice, such labels must be derived from auxiliary detectors, whose raw measurements cannot serve directly as training targets but require elaborate, detector-specific calibration and manual processing to convert into usable labels~\cite{Yu2025HERD_MLP, Ambrosi:2017gez, Jia:2020zuo}.
+This labeling pipeline is difficult to generalize and scale.
 For this reason, the development of unsupervised DL~\cite{bengio2014representationlearningreviewnew, jing2019selfsupervisedvisualfeaturelearning} is integral for particle physics.

-Unsupervised learning has achieved remarkable success in tasks such as clustering~\cite{Rodriguez-Nieva:2018cbl, Scheurer:2020cii}, anomaly detection~\cite{Kottmann:2020uxr, Cheng:2024yig}, and learning representations~\cite{Iten:2020ohp, Hou2024UnsupervisedKS}.
+Unsupervised learning has achieved remarkable success in tasks such as clustering and identifying topological phases of matter~\cite{Rodriguez-Nieva:2018cbl, Scheurer:2020cii}, anomaly detection~\cite{Kottmann:2020uxr, Cheng:2024yig}, and learning representations that capture essential physical degrees of freedom~\cite{Iten:2020ohp, Hou2024UnsupervisedKS}.
+These results demonstrate that unsupervised methods can discover physically meaningful structures from raw data without explicit labels.
 However, measurements in particle physics demand quantitative precision and interpretability.
 To date, unsupervised models lack explicit control over their learned representations~\cite{KolouriPopeMartinRohde2019SWAE}, rendering them unsuitable for direct physical measurement~\cite{Fraser:2021lxm}.

 In this work, we present a fully unsupervised DL approach capable of performing precise measurements.
 We focus on the charge and position measurements of particles (nuclei) using silicon microstrip detectors (SSDs)~\cite{Seidel:2019hty,Wei:2020lpl}, which are among the most fundamental physical observables in many areas of particle physics, such as cosmic-ray composition and rigidity measurements in spaceborne experiments~\cite{AMS:2021nhj}, and final-state particle identification and track reconstruction in heavy-ion experiments~\cite{Zhou:2022pxl}.